 - Use confirmed opt-in practices when collecting email addresses for mailing lists to reduce the chances of your messages being considered unsolicited.
 Consider settings up a double opt-in mechanism to ensure all email addresses are active.

 - Unsolicited email is more likely to be marked as spam by recipients, leading to you being flagged as a spammer by email spam filters.

-- Make sure that if you send email newsletters or communications to your customers, always provide them with a means to remove themselves from your mailing list.
+- Make sure that if you send email newsletters or communications to your customers, always provide them with a means to remove themselves from your mailing list with unsubscribe links.
 Maintain a safe and reputable business website.
 It should include easy access to any privacy policies and contact information for your business.

-Authenticate with Domain Keys Identified Mail (DKIM) – This will provide you with a consistent reputation across your domain, regardless of what IPs you send mail from.
-Read more at on what is DKIM and how to enable DKIM on your domain.
+To ensure you are sending good email, authenticate with Domain Keys Identified Mail (DKIM) – This will provide you with a consistent reputation across your domain, regardless of what IPs you send mail from.
+Read more at what is DKIM and how to enable DKIM on your domain.
 Publish an SPF record – This will tell us which hosts can send messages from your domain.
 More information is available at http://www.openspf.org/.
 Publish a DMARC record – Messages spoofing your domain will appear unauthenticated and therefore be rejected, depending upon your policy disposition.
-You can learn more at on how to enable DMARC on your domain.
+You can learn more about how to enable DMARC on your domain.